carson-coder/Python-WLED-api-Wrapper/README.md

 How to install:
 pip install -i https://test.pypi.org/simple/ WLED-light-controller for beta pip install WLED-light-controller for stable

-stable versions are 0.x.0
-beta versions are 0.x.x

 Patch notes:
--- added Error and error arg in __init__ that if false with return a error instead of raising a error
+-- added secret code

 The readme is unfinished i need people to help me with the github page